An opportunity to ensure that your organisation gets

 Attendees are shown the background to the FEA methodology, via simple real examples with a minimum of theory.
 The strength and weaknesses of various FEA techniques are shown and discussed and practical considerations of loadings, boundary conditions and structural details are shown via examples.

-The assessment, validation and interpretation of FEA results are vital for delivering safe, effective products are discussed to provide confidence in the results obtained aiming to provide conservative, reliable and qualified results.
-The attendees join in the activity of building this process themselves and come away with an embryo Procedural Check List.
-Report writing is also addressed as a class workshop.
+The assessment, validation and interpretation of FEA results are vital for delivering safe and effective products.
+These aspects are discussed so that attendees gain confidence in providing conservative, reliable and qualified results.
+Attendees build this process themselves during a final class activity and come away with an embryo Procedural Check List that should be useful in their own workplace.Another class workshop addresses report writing.

 The course offers excellent guidance on how to assess and plan the task of carrying out a Finite Element Analysis.
 A clear understanding of the objectives of each analysis is vital and a road map for achieving this is presented.
 A review of the trade-off between available resource and analysis methodology is given.